eltonlanders/ML/README.md

 # ML
 This is a folder of my projects in Machine Learning.
-It is in python language
+It is in python language.
-I have implemented various machine learning models to get good results
+I have implemented various machine learning models to get good results.